Agricultural education: Outside the US

 Hurlstone Agricultural High School in Australia maintains a dairy with 42 head of cattle.

-The history of agricultural education predates US activities and initially developed in Scottish, Italian and German colleges.
-The land grant approach of the USA owes much to the Scottish system in particular.
-Changes in higher agricultural education around the world today are highlighting implicit approaches that have hampered development and exceptional advances that have fed the world. the process has been described in one text (below) which takes a global perspective.
+The history of agricultural education predates US activities and initially developed in Scottish, Italian, and German colleges.
+The land grant approach of the United States owes much to the Scottish system in particular.
+Changes in higher agricultural education around the world today are highlighting implicit approaches that have hampered development and exceptional advances that have fed the world.
+The process has been described in one text (below) which takes a global perspective.

 Agricultural education in other countries resembles that in the United States.
 Canada has its own 4-H program.
 Agriculture Canada distributes information on new farming methods and maintains experimental farms, research stations, and research institutions throughout the country.
-BC Agriculture in the Classroom Foundation operates in the province of British Columbia.
+The BC Agriculture in the Classroom Foundation operates in the province of British Columbia.
 In Australia, each state has several agricultural research stations and an extension service.
 Great Britain has a program of youth clubs called Young Farmer's Clubs that resemble 4-H. The Food and Agriculture Organization of the United Nations works to train people throughout the world in modern farming methods.
 The United States gives technical assistance to farmers in developing nations through its Agency for International Development (AID).

-The Green School Alliance (GSA) founded in 2007 has been working globally to expand its network of peer-to-peer Green Schools which focus on teaching sustainability and environmental education.
+The Green School Alliance (GSA) founded in 2007, has been working globally to expand its network of peer-to-peer Green Schools, which focus on teaching sustainability and environmental education.
 It is a non-profit organization with free and voluntary membership.
 It has accrued 8,087 member schools from 48 states and 91 countries.